Norman Hudis

 Norman Hudis (27 July 1922 – 8 February 2016) was an English writer for film, theatre and television, and is most closely associated with the first six of the Carry On... film series, for which he wrote the screenplays until he was replaced by Talbot Rothwell.

 Life and career

 Born in Stepney, London, Hudis began his writing career on a local newspaper, the Hampstead & Highgate Express.
 When World War II broke out, Hudis joined the RAF and served in the Middle East writing for Air Force News.
 Like many other post-war writers his first foray into entertainment was writing for camp concerts.
-After the war Hudis decided to become a playwright, but only one of his plays Here Is The News met with critical success.
-This was enough to get him noticed by Pinewood Studios, who offered him a job as trainee screenwriter.
-During the two years he spent there he failed to get any of his screenplays into production.
+After the war, Hudis failed to get another job at a newspaper and joined The Rank Organisation in their Pictorial Publicity department, where he learned about filmmaking.
+In his spare time, he decided to become a playwright, but only his first play Here Is The News met with critical success.
+This was enough to get him noticed by Earl St John at Rank's Pinewood Studios, who offered him a job as trainee screenwriter.
+During the two years he was tutored by Julian Wintle but failed to get any of his screenplays into production.